Flag

 Darren Smith

 Digital Product Leader and Manager, with over 20 years of experience in eCommerce and SaaS, working for some of the largest brands in Europe, North America, and APAC.
-I have helped companies manage the risk of product development with an iterative and value innovation ("build-measure-learn”) approach to product development.
-I collaborate with my partners and stakeholders to set and then operationalize strategy and vision.
-As a leader, I’ve built and led multi-disciplined creative & product teams, set practices and rituals to grow and maintain a high-quality bar, and developed the careers of those in my charge.
+Darren has helped companies manage the risk of product development with an iterative and value innovation ("build-measure-learn”) approach to product development.
+He collaborates with his partners and stakeholders to set and then operationalize strategy and vision.
+As a leader, Darren has built and led multi-disciplined creative and product teams, set practices and rituals to grow and maintain a high-quality bar, and developed the careers of those in my charge.

 Tweet